I Want To...

 - Possess the necessary psychomotor skills and ability to function in austere environments

 - Demonstrated interest in prehospital emergency care and/or tactical medicine strongly preferred

 Usually July 1, but mid-year candidates may be considered

-Interested candidates should contact the fellowship director for more information and should provide:
+Interested parties should contact the Fellowship Director at firstname.lastname@example.org for more information regarding our program.
+Physician candidates applying to the program should provide:

 - Three letters of recommendation: At least one should be from the residency director and one preferred from a faculty member with a focus on prehospital or tactical medicine.

 Vice Chair for Operational Medicine

 Division of Special Operations, Department of Emergency Medicine